developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 * `Unprofitable:` Net Profit < 0
 * `Break-even:` Net Profit = 0
 * `Information Needed:` Job status is 'Completed' AND (Total Revenue = 0 OR Total Costs = 0)
-* `Preliminary:` Job Status is 'In Progress' or 'Planned'
+* `Preliminary:` Job Status is 'In Progress' or 'Planned' (calculations reflect data to date)

 **Error Handling / Alternate Flows:**
 - If profitability cannot be calculated due to errors: Display an error/unknown indicator.